dreamcatcher-tech/network/Inbox/2025-02-10 0936 CRM change merging process.md

 So the user can make a large number of changes in a branch, and then the job is actually a PR attempt.

 Processing the PR would trigger changes that need to occur.

+?? what about adding a new customer ?